MitocGroup/www/views/blog/posts/2016/10/blue-green-deployments-for-serverless-powered-applications-on-aws.md

 2. Add CNAME to blue environment
 3. Update Amazon Route53 with blue environment Domain Name

->_UPDATE on 11/03/2016: A friend pointed out that it’s not necessarily to add/remove CNAMEs (which could take up to 20 minutes to propagate).
+>_UPDATE on 11/03/2016: A friend pointed out that it's not necessarily to add/remove CNAMEs (which could take up to 20 minutes to propagate).
 Instead, just leave blue environment as it is (e.g. www1.adtechmedia.io) and setup wild carded CNAME on green environment (e.g. *.adtechmedia.io).
-When both distributions are enabled, blue will take precedence over green, making sure you’re not stuck with new deploy in case of high level of failures._
+When both distributions are enabled, blue will take precedence over green, making sure you're not stuck with new deploy in case of high level of failures._

 ### Blue/Green Deployments v2

 As you have seen in the previous blue-green deployments process the traffic between environments is switched suddenly, at 100% capacity.
 This is great for zero downtime, but if your application starts to fail, all of your users are affected.
 Some modern continuous deployment technics promote a more gradual switch of the traffic between environments.
 For example, we push only 5% of requests to green environment, while 95% still goes to blue environment.
 This allows to detect production problems early and on a much smaller audience of users, problems that have never surfaced in testing and staging phases.
 Is it possible to enable such an approach for serverless powered applications?

 Short answer, yes!
-We’re very excited and humble to be able to explain our serverless solution, but there are some additional pre-requisites that must happen before.
-Let’s describe the challenge first, and then jump into our implementation and pre-requisites.
+We're very excited and humble to be able to explain our serverless solution, but there are some additional pre-requisites that must happen before.
+Let's describe the challenge first, and then jump into our implementation and pre-requisites.

 #### The Challenge

-Amazon CloudFront, the way it is designed, doesn’t allow same CNAME on multiple distributions.
-That is also the reason why we’re removing it from the blue environment and adding it to the green environment in our previous implementation.
+Amazon CloudFront, the way it is designed, doesn't allow same CNAME on multiple distributions.
+That is also the reason why we're removing it from the blue environment and adding it to the green environment in our previous implementation.

 #### Our implementation